 Apple cider vinegar has become one of those health food items that appears to be a cure-all.
-And with each of these over-dramatized accounts, there's always a grain of truth (hello coconut oil, kale and avocado).
+There's also a ton of buzz around apple cider vinegar specifically with Intermittent Fasting.
 So what's the deal with apple cider vinegar?
-And if you do choose to use it, DOES IT BREAK YOUR FAST?!
+Should you use it with Intermittent Fasting?
+And if you do choose to use it, does apple cider vinegar break your fast?

 I'm going to be breaking down everything you need to know before you take your first sip of apple cider vinegar while Intermittent Fasting.

 But First, What IS Apple Cider Vinegar?

 Apple cider vinegar is made how many other vinegars are made - by fermenting a juice.
 In this case, the juice is apple.
 Fermentation breaks down the carbohydrates/sugars within the juice and first forms alcohol - such as with grape juice to wine.
 Further fermentation past this point converts the alcohol to vinegar.